rayanywhere/qtk-schema-web-request-framework/README.md

 4. A handler is a module that exports an **async** function, while arguments of the function is the request content, and the return of it will be treated as the response.

-5. Both the schema and the handler would be loaded from the file with the same name as the api from their own belonging folder.
+5. Both of the schema and the handler would be loaded from the file with the same name as the api from their own belonging folder.
 For example:
     ```js
     //api name: school.grade.class.student.get

     //schema file:
-    `${schema_folder}/school.grade.class.student.get.js`
+    ${schema_folder}/school.grade.class.student.get.js
-    `${schema_folder}/school.grade.class.student.get/index.js`
+    ${schema_folder}/school.grade.class.student.get/index.js

     //handler file:
-    `${handler_folder}/school.grade.class.student.get.js`
+    ${handler_folder}/school.grade.class.student.get.js
-    `${handler_folder}/school.grade.class.student.get/index.js`
+    ${handler_folder}/school.grade.class.student.get/index.js
     ```

-6. Beside these there are two less important concepts: `middleware` & `router`:
+6. Beside these, there are two less important concepts: `middleware` & `router`:
-    - **middleware**: A component that pre-process the request with pattern-matched api name before validating the request and passing it to the handler.
-You can use `apiName`, `schema` and `payload` here.
+    - **middleware**: A component that pre-process the request for pattern-matched api before validating the request and passing it to the handler.
+You can use params `apiName`, `schema` and `payload` here.
+A common use case of middleware is user authorization.
 You can pass several middlewares in **a sorted array** to the framework to make it works.
-A common use case of middleware is user authorization.
     - **router**: A route function to redirect your request to another api, default to `apiName => apiName`.
 It can be use for versioning your client.

 # Usage